artemk/syntaxer/README.markdown

 ## Overview

-Syntaxer is a gem that gives ability to check syntax of all files in your project at once.
-It may be used in standalone mode and with git repository for checking changed and added files only.
-It is useful for for rails team, because you need to store only file with rules, and git hook will be generated for you.
+Syntaxer is a gem that provides you with ability to check syntax of all files in your project at once.
+It may be used in standalone mode and with git repository only for checking changed and added files.
+It is useful for rails team because you need to store only file with rules and git hook will be generated for you.

 ## Installation